jmilkiewicz/worldCapitalsSkill/README.md

 # worldCapitalsSkill
-sample alexa app which allows one to find the next free day
+sample alexa app which allows to play in world capitals game